CW-meow/SC1015-Mini_Proj_Anime/README.md

 ## Problem Definition

-- What makes an Anime good (Score/Popularity)?
+- What makes an Anime good?
-- Can we predict if an Animes' Score/ Popularity?
+- Can we predict an Animes' Popularity (Which indicates how good an Anime is)?

 ## Datasets